adamcysec/ping_sweeper/README.md

 # ping_sweeper.py

 ## Synposis
-Ping one or more IPs.
+Ping one or more IPs, cidrs, or urls.

 ## Description
 Simple ping sweeper tool using scapy.